 NACS is a mentorship-based program, so one of the most important aspects of admission is having a mentor who wants to work with you.
 We therefore strongly suggest that you contact potential mentors before applying to the program.
 Only applicants in whom faculty members have expressed interest in will be considered for admission.
 Applicants who are admitted into the NACS program will have a faculty mentor(s) assigned to them.
 The program will work with applicants and mentors to arrange lab rotations in the first year when there is interest.

 Evaluation of applications and acceptance decisions are the responsibility of the NACS Admissions Committee.

 The primary consideration must be to accept those applicants with the highest promise of success both in the NACS program and in their scientific careers.
 Given the program's breadth, applicants should demonstrate a desire for interdisciplinary training in both the classroom and the laboratory.
 Applicants should demonstrate excellence in coursework and research experience commensurate with their research interest.

 Applicants who are found acceptable by the NACS Admissions Committee will be contacted for an interview and may be invited to our recruitment event, called NACS-Fest, which is typically held on a Thursday and Friday in the middle of February.

 Notification of admission decisions is typically emailed to the applicants in early March.

-The NACS program does not have requirements for GRE scores.
+GRE scores for the General Test are required.
 The average GRE scores for incoming NACS students over the last few years appear below: